RUSSYSDEV/russysdev.github.io/eiseXLSX/docs.md

 XLSX file data read-write library that operates with native cell addresses like A1 or R1C1.

-This class was designed for server-side manipulations with uploaded spreadsheets in Microsoft® Excel™ 2007-2011-2013 file format – OpenXML SpereadsheetML.
+This class was designed for server-side manipulations with uploaded spreadsheets in Microsoft® Excel™ 2007-2011-2013 file format – OpenXML SpreadsheetML.

 Current version of this library allows to read user-uploaded file contents and to write data to preliminary uploaded template file and send it back to the user:
 * it allows to change existing cell data